Lian39/PassMan/README.md

 # Password Manager
 ## Password Manager with vault

 PassMan is a secure vault with your logins and passwords in it.
-This tool intended to manage all of your logins and passwords with ease.
-It's also has such features as secure password generator and passwords health check.
+This tool is intended to manage all of your logins and passwords with ease.
+It also has such features as secure password generator and passwords health check.

 Complete list of options: